 Fees: S$8/pax for 30 pellets

 3. Bintan: Frolick with friends in Southeast Asia’s first man-made seawater lagoon

 Treasure Bay is a waterfront resort city located on the Indonesian island of Bintan, with numerous zones integrated by lagoons, waterways and promenades.
 Treasure Bay Bintan’s Crystal Lagoon is Southeast Asia’s first man-made seawater lagoon.
 One of the unique accommodation options available around the lagoon is a new desert-themed glamping resort, ANMON.
 It features Instagram-worthy teepee-style glamp tents with private bathrooms and enclosed patios, ideal for lounging in the privacy of the tents or al fresco in the outdoor areas.

-You will find an extensive range of recreational and sporting activities suitable for all ages around Treasure Bay.
-From mangrove kayaking, to off the road ATV trails and a giant slip and slide, there is something for every guest to participate in.
+You will find an extensive range of sporting and recreational activities suitable for all ages around Treasure Bay.
+From mangrove kayaking, to off the road ATV trails and a giant slip and slide, there is something for every guest to participate in on their holiday.
 For water sports junkies, head over to Treasure Bay’s very own Chill Cove Wake Park to try out its range of water activities including cable skiing!

 If you prefer to stay by the coast, you may consider one of the eight exclusive pool villas at Nirwana Gardens instead.
-The Indra Maya Pool Villa faces the South China Sea, giving you a sweeping view of the coast line from the luxury of the courtyard.
+The Indra Maya Pool Villa faces the South China Sea, giving you a sweeping view of the coastline from the luxury of the courtyard.
 An interesting activity at Nirwana Gardens is its turtle hatchery programme where the staff work together with the local community to conserve and protect native Green and Hawksbill turtles.
-Guests are welcomed to be a part of this unique and free experience to watch as the 3-day-old hatchlings are released from their sheltered hatchery onto the beachfront.
+Guests are welcome to be a part of this unique and free experience of watching 3-day-old hatchlings being released from their sheltered hatchery onto the pristine beach.